abrudz/QuadRS/README.md

 ### Hello, World!
 ```
 Hello, World!
 ```
-This takes an empty Input.
-Notice the leading empty line.
-What this does is replace all occurences of `''` with `'Hello, World!'`.
+As a single non-function line this replaces all occurences of `''` with `'Hello, World!'`.
 PCRE will find one such match and, in the case of QuadR, make the replacement, and in the case of QuadS, return the string for that one match.
-[Try it online!](https://tio.run/##KyxNTCn6/5/LIzUnJ19HITy/KCdF8f9/AA "QuadR – Try It Online")
+[Try it online!](https://tio.run/##KyxNTCn6/98jNScnX0chPL8oJ0Xx/38A "QuadR – Try It Online")

 ### Summation
 ```